LegoCylon/Relinq/README.md

 The value type enumerables use [duck typing](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/foreach-in) to facilitate foreach support rather than implementing `IEnumerable` or `IEnumerator`.
 This helps to avoid accidentally creating garbage when trying to pass the enumerables around.

 Although most of the algorithms themselves (with unavoidable exceptions like `ToList`) don't generate heap allocations, you may still generate them at the callsite if state is captured from the callsite (i.e. via a lambda closure).
+Consider using a [local function](https://docs.microsoft.com/en-us/dotnet/csharp/local-functions-vs-lambdas) where possible to reduce the cost of capturing.

 The following enumerables were omitted because their enumerators generate garbage since they're implemented as coroutines:
   * [ConcurrentBag](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentbag-1?view=netframework-4.7.2)